 Recovery of Remains

-American personnel exhumed the bodies of the crew from the crash site and transported them to Kolonia (Colonia) where they were temporarily buried.
-Later, transported to the United States for final burial.
+With the help of ilsanders including Mr. Aldis, the AGRS team located the group burial and exhumed the graves of the crew and transported them to Kolonia (Colonia) where they were temporarily buried.
+They also located the remains of Snider.
+Later, these remains were transported to the United States for permanent burial.

 Dick Williams adds:

 "When I visited Ponape, some one told me, following the war, the brother of the missing crewman Dave Snider traveled to Ponape to search for him but was unable to locate his remains."
 On that strike [aboard another PBJ Mitchell in the formation] one other Marine was killed Pvt William M. Farley.
 His aircraft attacked the airfield right before Love's aircraft and a fragment from a 500 pound bomb hit him, killing him instantly."